jonahmurphy/uCOS-II-Scheduler-Simulator/README.md

 uCOS-II Scheduler Simulator
 ===========================

-A simple Java Swing based application to simulate and visualize the operation of the scheduler in the [uCOS-II](http://en.wikipedia.org/wiki/MicroC/OS-II) RTOS, developed as an assignment for an Embedded Systems module.
+A simple Java Swing based application to simulate and visualize the operation of the scheduler in the [uCOS-II](http://en.wikipedia.org/wiki/MicroC/OS-II) RTOS.

 >uCOS-II is a priority-based pre-emptive real-time multitasking operating system kernel for microprocessors,
 >written mainly in the C programming language.